scala/docs.scala-lang/contribute/guide.md

 the Scala compiler and the Scaladoc tool.
 This means there's plenty to choose from when deciding what to work on.
 Typically the scaladoc tool provides a low entry point for new committers, so it is a good first step into contributing.

-On the Scala bug tracker you will find many bugs that are [marked as good starting points to contributing ("community" bugs)](https://issues.scala-lang.org/secure/IssueNavigator.jspa?requestId=12111) or [that are not currently assigned](https://issues.scala-lang.org/secure/IssueNavigator.jspa?requestId=12112) and that you could pick up.
+On the [Scala bug tracker](https://github.com/scala/bug) you will find the bugs that you could pick up.
 Once you decided on a ticket to look at, see the next step on how to proceed further.

 If you are interested in contributing code, we ask you to sign the [Scala Contributor License Agreement](http://www.lightbend.com/contribute/cla/scala),